 When a company hires a fancy management consulting firm to help them “optimize” operations, one of the first things they’ll do is document how things are currently being done.
 They will interview stakeholders and individual contributors, review documentation, and hold whiteboard-heavy meetings to unpack the current methods being utilized in the company.

 After they’re done, they’ll have a (fabulously formatted) series of PowerPoint slides illustrating exactly how the sausage gets made for whichever processes they were directed to unpack and evaluate.
 Each required step, along with each person or team that contributes, is broken down and displayed for all to see, with lots of numbered items and arrows so everyone can follow along.

 This is process mapping, but it doesn’t take an army of MBAs to pull this off, nor should it be reserved for a major strategic overhaul or reorganization.
-It’s useful in the product development context many of us live and breathe every day, including product roadmapping.
+It’s useful in the product development context many of us live and breath every day, including product roadmapping.

 Why use process mapping for roadmapping?